PREAMBLE AND SUMMARY

 Finland's nuclear energy research is decentralized among several research units and groups, which operate at different state research institutes, universities, utilities and consulting companies.
 The focus of nuclear R&D is on the safety and operational performance of the power plants, and the management and disposal of waste.
 Publicly funded nuclear energy research, on the other hand, provides impartial expertise on nuclear energy issues and contributes to maintaining the necessary personnel and equipment for R&D; this research has also established a framework for international collaboration.

-The SAFIR safety research programme provides ‘thin coverage’ in all key areas of NPP safety.
+The SAFIR safety research programme provides '.hin coverage'.in all key areas of NPP safety.
 The Research Programme on Nuclear Power Plant Safety is a four year programme funded through the Finnish Nuclear Energy Act to ensure that, should new matters related to the safe use of NPPs arise, the authorities possess sufficient technical expertise and other necessary competencies.
 Funding for the SAFIR programme comes from the State Nuclear Waste Management Fund.

-VTT’s main research topics are the characterization and fracture mechanics of active structural materials (hot cell), radiochemistry, final disposal of nuclear waste, dosimetry and other nuclear technology experimentation, first wall material research for fusion reactors and iodine filter testing.
-VTT’s new Centre for Nuclear Safety was built in Otaniemi, Espoo.
-The Centre for Nuclear Safety houses modern facilities for handling radiation sources, as well as state of the art technology for studying radioactive materials to improve the safety of nuclear power plants and nuclear waste repositories.
+VTT's main research topics are the characterization and fracture mechanics of active structural materials (hot cell), radiochemistry, final disposal of nuclear waste, dosimetry and other nuclear technology experimentation, first wall material research for fusion reactors, and iodine filter testing.
+VTT's new Centre for Nuclear Safety was built in Otaniemi, Espoo.
+The Centre for Nuclear Safety houses modern facilities for handling radiation sources, as well as state'.f'.he'.rt technology for studying radioactive materials to improve the safety of NPPs and nuclear waste repositories.

 VTT, TVO, Fortum and LUT are partners in the Sustainable Nuclear Energy Technology Platform (SNE-TP).
 The objectives of the platform coincide with many aspects of the NETNUC project on new types of nuclear reactor.
-Consequently, SAFIR2014 and NETNUC both contribute to the objectives of SNE-TP, which covers both the present and advanced light water reactors (e.g. EPR) and fast reactors with closed fuel cycles, which is crucial for the long term sustainability of nuclear fuel resources.
-SNE-TP also covers the production of other energy carriers besides electricity.
+Consequently, SAFIR2014 and NETNUC both contribute to the objectives of SNE-TP, which covers both the present and advanced light water reactors (e.g. EPR) and fast reactors with closed fuel cycles, and is crucial for the long'.erm sustainability of nuclear fuel resources.
+SNE-TP also covers the production of other energy besides electricity.
 Consequently, participation in this technology platform ensures close networking with other European stakeholders and research organizations.
-The NETNUC project is closely connected with European Union projects (e.g. HPLWR2 for the supercritical water cooled reactor concept and Reactor for Process Heat, Hydrogen and Electricity Generation (RAPHAEL) for very high temperature reactor/gas cooled fast reactor gas cooled concepts) and other global forums.
-Another important platform is the Implementing Geological Disposal of Radioactive Waste Technology Platform (IGD-TP).
-The mission of the IGD-TP is to support confidence building in the safety and implementation of deep geological disposal solutions.
-The vision of IGD-TP is that by 2025, the first geological disposal facilities for spent fuel, high level waste and other long lived radioactive waste will be operating safely in Europe.
+The NETNUC project is closely connected to European Union projects (e.g. HPLWR2 for the supercritical water'.ooled reactor concept and RAPHAEL for the very high temperature reactor/gas cooled fast reactor concepts) and other global forums.
+Another important technology platform is the implementation of geological disposal of radioactive waste (IGD-TP).
+The mission of IGD-TP is to support confidence building in the safety and implementation of deep geological disposal solutions.
+The vision of IGD-TP is that by 2025, the first geological disposal facilities for spent fuel, high level waste and other long'.ived radioactive waste will be operating safely in Europe.